purplepew/nextjs-todo-app/README.md

 FEATURES
 - authentication with google sign in
 - jwt for sessions
-- middleware that checks if jwt token is still valid
+- middleware that checks if the client is authorized when fetching api request.
 - optimistic update on adding and deleting a todo
 ```